stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 File System Settings
 ====================
-Ceph builds and mounts file systems which are used for Ceph OSDs.
+Stone builds and mounts file systems which are used for Stone OSDs.

 ``osd_mkfs_options {fs-type}``

-:Description: Options used when creating a new Ceph Filestore OSD of type {fs-type}.
+:Description: Options used when creating a new Stone Filestore OSD of type {fs-type}.

 :Type: String
 :Default for xfs: ``-f -i 2048``